bookingactivities/booking-activities/readme.txt

 7. Easily bind a planning to a WooCommerce product.
 You can choose to display events from multiple activities, and multiple calendars.
 8. Booking Activities event calendars can be integrated to both simple and variable products.
 9. A reservation form appears automatically on desired WooCommerce product pages.
 10. WooCommerce cart expiration system: when time is up, bookings are cancelled and cart emptied.
+You can also disable it.
-11. Manage your bookings: just click on the desired event on the reservation schedule and its bookings list appears.
-Then choose a booking action: change state (cancel, validate), reschedule, refund...
+11. Your bookings are displayed on a calendar and in a list that you can filter, sort and customize.
+Manage your bookings: change state (cancel, validate), reschedule, refund...
-12. Customers also have their bookings list thanks to a shortcode.
+12. Customers also have their bookings list and calendar thanks to a shortcode.
 They can cancel, reschedule or ask a refund by their own (if you allow them).
 13. Your customers can manage their bookings from their WooCommerce orders as well.
 14. Orders status are bound to their bookings status.
 If bookings are cancelled / booked / refunded, so do the order (and vice-versa).
 15. Email notifications are automatically sent to the customer or the administrator when they need to be informed of a change.